QuotaGamer/bs-chat-thing/README.md

-Here's a simple README.md for your bs-chat-app project:

 # bs-chat-app

 A basic (and arguably crappy) chat server built with Flask.
 This app provides a simple backend to handle user registration, login, and messaging functionality.
 The app includes a few endpoints for interaction and a basic client example script.